bitcoin/bitcoin/doc/masternode-budget.md

 4. Make it inte the budget

 After you get enough votes, execute "mnbudget projection" to see if you made it into the budget.
-Projection will show you, if you the budget was finalized at this moment which proposals would be in it.
+If you the budget was finalized at this moment which proposals would be in it.
+Note: Proposals must be active at least 1 day on the network and receive 10% of the masternode network in yes votes in order to qualify (E.g. if there is 2500 masternodes, you will need 250 yes votes.)

 mnbudget projection:￼
 {